 - 1. Purpose: The purpose of this section is to address the uses of automation within an IG staff section. - 2.
 Personally Identifiable Information (PII): IG computers may contain PII.
 This information, and the computers that contain it, must be maintained in accordance with Army regulations.
-IGs may often take laptops from their offices to perform their IG mission; these laptops must be accounted for and, if lost, reported immediately to the CIG and designated security representative in the command.
-Should an IG have to download information from IGARS onto a laptop or other portable-media device, he or she should notify the IGNET helpdesk so that the proper encryption methods are in place. - 3.
-Information Management Officer (IMO): Ideally, one capable member of the IG office (an IG) should be on orders as the office IMO and administrator to assist with computer difficulties.
-This approval decreases the chances of IG records being released to a non-IG or of unintentionally breaching confidentiality. - 4.
-Computer Standardization: Every computer in the IG office should have specific documents on the desktop such as all IG guides, AR 20-1, AR 1-201, AR 608-99, AR 623-3, DA PAM 623-3, local policy letters, and other standards pertinent to the issues prevalent in the command.
+IGs may often take laptops from their offices to perform their IG mission.
+The laptops should have Bitlocker applied to encrypt the hard drive and any data saved in case the laptop is lost or stolen.
+These laptops must be accounted for and, if lost, reported immediately to the Command IG and designated security representative in the command. - 3.
+Information Management Officer (IMO): Ideally, one capable member of the IG office (an IG) should have some IT / IM knowledge to assist with computer difficulties.
+Otherwise, the office personnel should know the name and number of their local IT support organization. - 4.
+Computer Standardization: The local IT support organization should configure and maintain every computer in the IG office.
+Ideally, users should have specific documents on their desktops for ease of access, such as all IG guides, AR 20-1, AR 1-201, AR 608-99, AR 623-3, DA PAM 623-3, local policy letters, and other standards pertinent to the issues prevalent in the command.
 This information can also be downloaded to hand-held devices like tablets and smart phones.
-Every computer desktop should have a shortcut to IGARS and the IGNET homepage. - 5.
+Every computer desktop should have a shortcut to the IGNET homepage, and the latest version of the Citrix Workspace software loaded. - 5.
 IG-Specific Automation: IG offices have a few specific automation needs.
-Every IG staff section needs a stand-alone computer that is not connected to the network to receive digital voice files from Investigators' digital recorders and to copy them to CDs as sound files for later transcription and summarization.
-This computer must be safeguarded because it contains PII.
-Similarly, IG staff sections must have at least two digital recorders to record interviews during Investigations.
-They must be safeguarded if they contain PII.
-To maintain confidentiality, IGs should delete digital files from digital recorders and the stand-alone computer when investigations are approved and closed.
-Automation equipment that may be useful includes laptops specifically designated for the battlefield circulation kit and stand-alone hard drives to maintain copies of Inspections working papers and historical documents. - 6.
+Every IG staff section needs a means to transcribe recorded testimony and interviews.
+The use of digital recorders or a transcription service will meet this requirement.
+If using digital recorders, the IG office should ensure the device is from an approved product list and the user has an exception to use approval from the local IT support organization.
+IG staff sections should have at least two digital recorders to record interviews during Investigations.
+They must be safeguarded since they have IG-sensitive information, and they might contain PII.
+To maintain confidentiality, IGs should delete digital files from digital recorders when investigations are approved and closed. - 6.
 Email Protocol: IGs should not assume that only IGs will see their email and should not release IG records in their email.
 AR 20-1, paragraph 3-2e, specifies how to label emails containing IG information.
 Any email that contains an IG record must be encrypted.
 Furthermore, AR 20-1, paragraph 6-1f (4), states that an IG "will treat IGARs sent by email as a call-in complaint..."
 As such, IGs should not use "reply" when responding to a complaint via mail; successful IGs recommend sending a separate email to the complainant and requesting a phone number to complete the intake of the complaint.